-There are greater horizontal similarities in the properties of the transition elements in contrast to the main group elements.
+There are greater similarities in the properties of the transition elements of a horizontal row in contrast to the non-transition elements.
 However, some group similarities also exist.
 We shall first study the general characteristics and their trends in the horizontal rows (particularly 3d row) and then consider some group similarities.

-On what ground can you say that scandium (Z = 21) is a transition element but zinc (Z = 30) is not?
+On what ground can you say that scandium (Z = 21) is a transition Example 8.1 element but zinc (Z = 30) is not?